gluefish/WatiX-cs/README.md

 ##In Progress
 **************************************************************************************************************************

-	Web Output - started 9/11
-		As a user, I want to see a web page with the information and results of every test that has been run.
 	Log Output -
 		As a user, I want to be able to examine a log file of the processes that occurred within a test run.
 	Excel Read Vars - started 9/4